Painx9/LLM_Applications/weather-forecast/README.md

 Open the local URL provided in your terminal (usually http://localhost:8501).

-Enter your OpenAI API Key and OpenWeatherMap API Key in the secure sidebar input fields.
+Enter your OpenWeatherMap API Key in the secure sidebar input fields.

 Input the name of the city you want to check.